zw963/js2coffee/README.md

   * Rubinius 2.2+

 ## Compiler current used:
-  * CoffeeScript 1.9.2 http://coffeescript.org, convert from CoffeeScript to JavaScript.
+  * [CoffeeScript 1.1.0](http://coffeescript.org), used for convert from CoffeeScript to JavaScript.
-  * js2coffee 2.1.0 http://js2.coffee/, convert JavaScript to CoffeeScript.
+  * [js2coffee 2.1.0](http://js2.coffee), used for convert JavaScript to CoffeeScript.

 ## History
 More update info, please See [CHANGELOG](https://github.com/zw963/js2coffee/blob/master/CHANGELOG) for details.

 ## Contributing